brendan-ch/arxiv-alfred/README.md

 ![Step 1](./assets/configure_download_folder_step1.png)

-You can now see three text fields that allow you to change the
+You can now see three fields that allow you to change the
 - keyword
 - download folder
 - PDF name format